yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

 * and tab 'Used Devices' is selected
   * shows a table with the columns: Device, Size, F, Enc and Type
     * and the table is filled out with info of all devices that belong to the RAID
+  * and an item in the table is selected (double click)
+    * jumps to the corresponding partition in the 'Hard Disks' section

 ### *(pending) When 'Add RAID' is selected*
 * shows a wizard with 5 steps